 At the Manhattan Beach Pier itself, at the end of Manhattan Beach Boulevard.
 The surrounding downtown blocks host the Holiday Open House at the same time.

-The mayor flips the switch at 7:00 PM.
-The Pier Lighting & Holiday Open House runs from 6:00 to 9:00 PM each year, typically on a Wednesday evening in mid-November.
+The mayor flips the switch in the evening.
+The Pier Lighting & Holiday Open House runs for a few hours each year, typically on a Wednesday evening in mid-November – check the official page for this year’s times.

 Downtown Manhattan Beach is tight on the night of the lighting.
 The city lots a few blocks back from the pier fill first; expect to walk in.
 Many families bike or walk from nearby neighborhoods.